 Key Stage 3 Overview

-In Key Stage 3 Religious Education students study a varied and enriching syllabus that gives students an understanding of themselves, and others within this Catholic community.
-Students explore a range of key areas that give them a holistic understanding of the Catholic faith and other faiths around them.
-Students in Year 7 focus on community, people of the Church and spirituality.
+In Key Stage 3 Religious Education students study a varied and enriching syllabus that gives students an understanding of themselves and others within this Catholic community.
+Students explore a range of key areas that give them a holistic understanding of the Catholic faith and other faiths in our society and wider world.
+Students in Year 7 focus on community, People of the Church and spirituality.
 They also explore the key festivals in the Catholic Church and develop understanding of their importance and significance.
-Students also study world religions to give them knowledge and understanding of other faiths and practices.
-In Year 8 this is developed further by exploring Islam in detail before studying in the importance of sin, salvation and mission.
+Students also study World Religions to give them knowledge and understanding of other faiths and practices.
+In Year 8 this is developed further by exploring Islam in detail before studying the importance of sin, salvation and mission.
 Students in Year 9 explore the foundations of faith and how monotheism began making key links to Judaism and the development and reformation of Christianity.
 Year 9 then go on to explore the Beatitudes, how they link to our lives today and how they are portrayed in the media.

 - Community - Students will develop understanding of what it means to be part of a Salesian community here at Thornleigh Salesian College.
 They will explore how the four windows of Salesian spirituality are lived out at Thornleigh.
 Students will explore the life of Don Bosco and the history of the Salesians and will also be able to explain what it means to be part of a community and why being part of a community is so important.
 Year 7 students will also get the opportunity to meet the Salesian priests and brothers who live at Thornleigh House.

-- Mary and Pilgrimage - In the section students will explore, think and learn about who Mary is and why she is important to Roman Catholic Christians.
+- Mary and Pilgrimage - In the section students will explore who Mary is and why she is important to Roman Catholic Christians.
 They will also be able to explain why Mary is honoured and the different ways Christians honour her.
 Students will also explore different Christian places of pilgrimage, examining why they are each important and evaluating if all Christians should go on a pilgrimage at least once in their lives.

-- Holy Week and Easter - Students will explore, think and learn about Easter and Holy week and how they are celebrated in the Church today.
+- Holy Week and Easter - Students will explore the events of Easter and Holy week and how they are celebrated in the Church today.
 They will explore the events of Holy Week and why they are significant to Christians today.
 From this, students will complete a project based on the events and religious figures that are associated with the events of Holy Week.
 In this section, students will take part in World Book Day activities, focusing on the book The Chronicles of Narnia and making links between the characters and themes that run through this story and the accounts and parables recorded in the Gospels.

-- World Religions - In this unit, students will explore Christianity, Sikhism and Buddhism as major world religions.
-They will look at key beliefs and practices including the history of the religion and how it is practiced in the 21st Century.
-Students will also complete their End of Year Assessment after May half term and part of this topic will be revision for this.
+- World Religions - In this unit, students will explore Hinduism, Sikhism and Buddhism as major world religions.
+They will explore at key beliefs and practices including the history of the religion and how it is practiced in the 21st Century.

 - Mission – Students will focus on the Church’s mission to bring salvation to everyone.
 In this topic students will focus on discipleship and how we can be modern day disciples today.
 This will lead to how we can be stewards of the Earth and our responsibility to follow the example of Jesus and follow Pope Francis’ teachings today.